Vienna Gem Center - buy gemstones online - worldwide shipping Tel/Fax ++43 (0) 1 789 10 45

-the junction of upper and lower part of a gem, sometimes divided into many small facets. should always be polished as unpolished girdles distract from brilliance. thick girdles mean excess weight and are difficult to set, razor-sharp girdles are likely to chip during setting
+Junction of upper and lower part of a gem, sometimes divided into many small facets.
+Should always be polished as unpolished girdles distract from brilliance.
+Thick girdles mean excess weight and are difficult to set, razor-sharp girdles are likely to chip during setting

 Glass